 What is Meditation?

-What is meditation?
+Before we consider using essential oils for meditation, we must ask a basic question – What is meditation?
 After mastering a few of the basic aspects, every student or master will probably give you different answers with a few common elements.
 Here are the key elements of meditation as I see them:-

 2) 1st level mastery of the mind – the capacity to freeze conscious thought processes and suppress the incessant babble that makes our consciousness a maelstrom of inane and insane disconnected chatter.
 This I call peace.